Skip to Main Content

 Lack of transparency: It does not cite sources or otherwise indicate what in training data has led to the response

 Citing AI: It is difficult to know how to cite generative AI, which is predictive based on its training data, and does not generate original ideas.
+It can also be difficult for your instructor to verify the citation since the same generative AI tool may not always answer the same question the same way every time.

 Bias.
 Tools like ChatGPT are highly sensitive to slight wording changes in the prompts, which can skew responses.
 They are also limited by their training data, which may have inherent biases and over or under-represent certain voices, perspectives, and accounts of the world.
 They may have been trained on older and potentially outdated data and may not represent all topics or perspectives equally.
 For example, ChatGPT 3.5's training data goes up to 2022.
 ChatGPT4 and other alternatives have access to more recent information.